IdentityPython/Governance/idpy-projects.md

 # Project addition

 ## Proposal format
+Code base maintainers who are interested in having their project brought under the IdentityPython collection should send a message to the discuss@idpy.org mailing list using the following template:

 * Introduction of the maintainer(s)
 	* Introduction could be just a hello from the person in charge. and a minimal message on that person’s availability in relation to the project development.
 We do not collect projects, we want the people that develop those to keep doing that and have them become part of the organisation and their project part of the ecosystem.